Staying sane can feel like an uphill battle.

 Educators struggle with stressors placed on them, their schools, and their students.
 We need to take a serious look at these negative forces before teachers see their only way to escape is to leave the profession.

 Understand how your emotions effect your well-being and relationships with others.
-A self-assessment from Dr. Richard Davidson, the Center for Healthy Minds, University of Wisconsin-Madison.
-Results can be emailed to you.
+An online self-assessment from Dr. Richard Davidson, the Center for Healthy Minds, University of Wisconsin-Madison.
+Results displayed at the end and can be emailed to you.

 From CASEL, designed to help teachers and staff assess and understand their own levels of social and emotional competence.